07anhad/sn-dashboard/README.md

 - **Required column**: UID
 - All other columns are auto-detected from Excel headers (e.g., Name, Mobile-1, Email-1, City, etc.)
 - Existing records (matching UID) are updated; new UIDs are inserted
-- No Python environment needed — works entirely from the browser

 ### Superhumane (Sant-Su Children)
 Go to **Dashboard → Members → Superhumane (Sant-Su)** tab and click **"Upload Excel / CSV"**.